wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 1.  **jQuery AJAX**: jQuery is 'The Write Less, Do More JavaScript **Library**' (based on JS)

     - [Docs](https://api.jquery.com/)
+    - tons of functionality, not just AJAX
+    - heavy library
     - Install: npm or CDN (content delivery network) or many other ways
       <br>
     - **jQuery AJAX** is another way of sending http request (evetually based on `XHR`), mainly differs from **fetch**: